| Beatty has long been known as the Gateway to Death Valley, and

 strange location for a modern art Sculpture garden, each piece has a tie with the history of the area—even the

+penguin following the miner!
 The mining Tunnel—(Just past Death Valley mile post 14) You will find an abandoned

 tunnel in a rock outcropping on the right, a few short feet from the road.
 Stop, get out your flashlight, and explore!